Velocity modulus diffusion of self-propelled spherical and circular particles: A generalized Langevin approach: Diffusion velocity modulus

-This is a general equation applicable to any 3D particle in the ASPDP model, whose internal modes are given by independent OUPs unaffected by the external field.
-Its diffusion velocity in the medium satisfies similar physical principles to those of a PBP model.
-That is, the system follows the fluctuation-dissipation theorem, and the susceptibility must be a well-defined function depending on the frequency of the external field and the system's parameters.
-No specific alignment between diffusion and propulsion velocities has been assumed, leading to a constant VM at long times.
-The derivation of Eq. (\ref{VMfinal}) can also be directly obtained from Eq. (\ref{vpj}) by considering the statistical independence of $\mathbf{v}_{\mathrm{p}}(t)$ with $\boldsymbol\varphi_{\mathrm{v}}(t)$ and the initial condition already mentioned.

-The last equation is also applicable to a bidimensional description by discarding in Eq. (\ref{VMfinal}) the term involving the $z$-component and adding $2\big(1-\chi^{2}(t)\big)$, instead.
+Equation (\ref{VMfinal}) is a general expression applicable to any 3D particle within the ASPDP model, where internal modes are described by independent OUPs unaffected by the external field.
+The diffusion velocity in the medium follows physical principles similar to those of the PBP model: the system satisfies the fluctuation-dissipation theorem, and the susceptibility is a well-defined function of the external field frequency and system parameters.
+No specific alignment between diffusion and propulsion velocities is assumed, resulting in a constant VM at long times.
+Note that Eq. (\ref{VMfinal}) can also be derived directly from Eq. (\ref{vpj}) by considering the statistical independence of $\mathbf{v}_{\mathrm{p}}(t)$ and $\boldsymbol\varphi_{\mathrm{v}}(t)$ under the aforementioned initial conditions.
+Finally, this formulation can be extended to a two-dimensional description by omitting the $z$-component in Eq. (\ref{VMfinal}) and replacing the thermal term with $2\,\kb\,T\,\big(1-\chi^{2}(t)\big)/M$.